 - 1-2m from side boundaries

-- · 3-4m from front boundaries
+- 3-4m from front boundaries

 - 5m from rear boundaries.

 Buildings are typically single storey, or 1.5 storey (room in the roof) with gable ends facing the road.
 Ground floors are typically raised around 0.2-0.5m from street level.
 Many original chalets remain, adapted and overclad - some of the most ornate and well-maintained homes can be found in this area.
-2022 flood levels in a 0.5% AEP event reach up to 0.5m above ground level in some areas close to the seafront.